-GREGORY WHITEHEAD is a radiomaker, writer, audio artist and media philosopher.
+GREGORY WHITEHEAD is an internationally acclaimed audio artist, performer, radiomaker, playwright and media philosopher.
 He has created more than one hundred radio plays, essays and acoustic adventures for the BBC, Radio France, Deutschland Radio, Australia’s ABC, NPR and other broadcasters.
 Often interweaving documentary and fictive materials into playfully unresolved narratives, Whitehead’s aesthetic is distinguished by a deep philosophical commitment to radio as a medium for poetic navigation and free association.
 In his voice and text-sound works, he explores the tension between a continuous pulse and the eruption of sudden discontinuities, as well as linguistic entropy and decay.

 At a 2012 panel celebrating the 100th issue of the performing arts journal PAJ, Whitehead said, “I embraced analog broadcast radio as my ideal creative home because the airwaves seemed to vibrate with the same qualities I sought to capture in my own plays, and in my own thinking: indeterminacy, fragility of signal, random access, tension between public and private, ambiguous borders, modulating rhythms, complex polyphony, and a pulse rate set by a wild heart.”

 His plays have won numerous awards, including a Prix Italia for Pressures of the Unspeakable, a Prix Futura BBC Award for Shake, Rattle, Roll and a Sony Gold Academy Award for The Loneliest Road, which was described by the jury as “a master class in sound”.
 His 2005 BBC production of Normi Noel’s play No Background Music, featuring Sigourney Weaver, also received a Sony Gold Academy Award.
-On the Shore Dimly Seen, a “boneyard cantata” enquiry into no-touch torture, was recently short-listed for a Prix Italia.
+On the Shore Dimly Seen, a “boneyard cantata” enquiry into no-touch torture, was short-listed for a 2015 Prix Italia.